Maria Mitchell was a 29-year-old librarian when she won a gold medal prize for discovering a comet – dubbed “Miss Mitchell’s Comet” – on Oct. 1, 1847.

 She spied it from the rooftop of the Pacific Bank in Nantucket, and she almost lost out to a Jesuit priest who saw it two days later from the Vatican’s planetarium.
 A little help from a friend in high places – Harvard – helped her win the prize.

 The medal had been offered in 1832 by Frederick VI of Denmark to anyone who discovered a comet by telescope.
 Father Francesco de Vico reported his sighting of the comet to Danish authorities before Maria Mitchell did.
 He was awarded the medal – but then the Mitchell family’s friends intervened.

 Maria Mitchell was born Aug.
 1, 1818, one of Lydia and William Mitchell’s 10 children.
 They were Quakers who believed in educating women, and William Mitchell was especially keen to educate children about astronomy.
 He kept up a correspondence with Harvard astronomer William Bond.

 On Oct.
-1, 1847, Maria Mitchell climbed to her roof and looked at the stars through her telescope.
+1, 1847, Maria Mitchell climbed to the Pacific Bank roof and looked at the stars through her telescope.
 At 10:30 pm she saw the comet.

 The rule for the medal was that the claimant had to notify Danish officials by the next mail.
-On Nantucket, the next mail was Oct.
-3, two days after Maria saw the comet.
-On Jan 15, 1848, her father described what happened in a letter to Harvard President Edward Everett:
+On Nantucket, the next mail was October 3, two days after Maria saw the comet.
+A few months later, her father described what happened in a letter to Harvard President Edward Everett:

 Miss Mitchell saw the comet at half-past ten o’clock on the evening of October 1st.
 Her father, a skillful astronomer, made an entry in his journal to that effect.
 On the third day of October he wrote a letter to Mr. Bond, the director of our observatory, announcing the discovery.
 This letter was despatched the following day, being the first post-day after the discovery of the comet.
 This letter I transmit